hashgraph/hedera-smart-contract-starter/README.md

 ## How It Works

-This project contains two contracts: `Node` and `NodeV2`.
+This project contains two contracts: `TopicNode` and `TopicNodeV2`.

-- `Node` is a simple contract that enables storing and retrieving a Hedera Topic ID.
+- `TopicNode` is a simple contract that enables storing and retrieving a Hedera Topic ID.
-- `NodeV2` is an enhanced version of `Node` that introduces an additional feature: the ability to set a message.
+- `TopicNodeV2` is an enhanced version of `TopicNode` that introduces an additional feature: the ability to set a message.

 We use OpenZeppelin's upgrades plugins to deploy these contracts as upgradeable contracts.